fastnlp/style-transformer/README.md

 Because the file "ppl_yelp.binary" is too big to upload, we exclude it from the "evaluator" folder.
 As a result, you can not evaluate the ppl score via evaluator.
 To solve this problem, you can use the KenLM toolkit to train a language model by yourself or use other script to evaluate it.

+If you wish to get the "ppl_yelp.binary" file you might want to check out this [issue](https://github.com/fastnlp/style-transformer/issues/11) which points to this [fork](https://github.com/MarvinChung/HW5-TextStyleTransfer) which has instructions for getting it

 ## Outputs